jump-dev/CPLEX.jl/README.md

 This package is available free of charge and in no way replaces or alters any functionality of IBM's CPLEX Optimization Studio product.

-*Note: This wrapper is maintained by the JuliaOpt community and is not officially supported by IBM.
+*Note: This wrapper is maintained by the JuMP community and is not officially supported by IBM.
 However, we thank IBM for providing us with a CPLEX license to test `CPLEX.jl` on Travis.
 If you are a commercial customer interested in official support for CPLEX in Julia, let them know!.*